gutfeeling/ki-labs-calendar/README.md

 The API is running on a free dyno on Heroku, so it might take a few seconds to start up when you make the first request.
 Please be patient.

-The database has already been populated with some users and time slots according to the examples in this [PDF](https://github.com/gutfeeling/ki-labs-calendar/blob/master/2018_Backend_Engineer_home_task.pdf).
+The database has already been populated with some users and time slots.

 ## Documentation